Gaining the right amount of weight during pregnancy is important. It can help protect your health and the health of your baby.

 Just thinking about getting pregnant?

 If you’re thinking about getting pregnant, remember that it’s best to start your pregnancy at a healthy weight.
-You can make sure you’re at a healthy weight at your well-woman checkup (which can also be your preconception checkup).
-Did you know that your well-woman checkup is a preventive service and is covered by most insurance plans with no extra costs to you?
-Learn more about recommended preventive services that are covered under the Affordable Care Act at Care Women Deserve.
+You can make sure you’re at a healthy weight at your well-visit checkup (which can also be your preconception checkup).
+Did you know that your well-visit checkup is a preventive service and is covered by most insurance plans with no extra cost to you?
+Ask your health care provider for more information.